Sreeraj-nair/hello-world/Java-OOPS Concepts.md

 ## 1. What is an abstract class?
 - If you have an idea in your mind that can be called class.
-- If you have some reality objects it is called object.
+- If you have some idea that is a real object it is called object.

 To create an object you require a class and to define what object should do we need to define methods in class.